Program Category: PhD Programs

-Please note: the degree for this program is conferred by GSAS, but program specifics, such as admissions, degree requirements, financial aid, etc., are administered by other schools of the University.
+Please note: The degree for this program is conferred by GSAS, but program specifics, such as admissions, degree requirements, and financial aid, are administered by other schools of the university.
 This program is located on the Health Sciences campus in the College of Physicians and Surgeons.

 Current research interests of the faculty fall into five broad categories: cancer biology, neuropharmacology, molecular cardiology, structural and chemical pharmacology, and signal transduction.
 Research opportunities currently include, but are not limited to, the development of chemical probes to investigate protein-protein interactions; prediction of protein structure based on genetic message; investigation of the molecular architecture of signaling molecules; investigation of the genetic basis of behavior and the development of brain disorders in mice; structure/function studies of G-protein coupled receptors; and probing the molecular pharmacology of inherited cardiac arrhythmias.
 Most of the questions addressed by faculty at the cellular and molecular level are also being addressed at the systems level using appropriate models in which genetic manipulation allows testing the effects of gene-specific strategies on systems function.
 It is the fundamental philosophy of the program to encourage broad interactions between laboratories, both within and outside of the program, so as to promote new ideas and approaches through synergistic and collaborative research.
 In this manner, and with the unified approach to graduate education at Columbia, students can design research opportunities in pharmacology in virtually any scientific area of biomedical science.

-Admission is based on the student’s previous academic performance, Graduate Record Examination score (general test), letters of recommendation and interviews with members of the program.
+Admission is based on the student’s previous academic performance, GRE score (general test), letters of recommendation, and interviews with members of the program.
 Ordinarily, preference is given to students who have a background in biology or chemistry, with a year of mathematics through calculus.